Game Theoretic Mixed Experts for Combinational Adversarial Machine Learning

 Barrage of Random Transforms (BaRT)~\cite{BaRT} utilize a set of image transformations in a random order and with randomized transformation parameters to thwart adversarial attacks.
-Let $t^{i}_{j}(x)$ represent the $i^{th}$ transformation used in the $j^{th}$ order in the sequence.
-A BaRT defense using $n$ image transformations randomly alters the input $x$:

-where $\omega$ represents the subset of $n$ transformations randomly selected from a set of $N$ total possible transformations and $\mu$ represents the randomized order in which the $n$ transformations are applied.
-In Equation~\ref{eq:bart} the parameters of each image transformation $t^{i}_{j}(x)$ are also randomized at run time, further adding to the stochastic nature of the defense.
 In this paper, we work with the original BaRT implementation which includes both differentiable and non-differentiable image transformations.

 \textbf{Why we selected it:} Many defenses are broken soon after being proposed~\cite{tramer2020adaptive}.
 BaRT is one of the few defenses that has continued to show robustness even when attacks are specifically tailored to work against it.
 For example, most recently BaRT achieves $29\%$ robustness on CIFAR-10 against a customized white-box attack~\cite{demystifying}.
 It remains an open question whether using BaRT with other randomized approaches (i.e. selecting between different defenses) can yield even greater robustness.